 I will provide you with all of my personal templates in pepakura format and JPG so I suggest you head over to Tamasoft and download yourselves Pepakura Designer 3 if you dont already have it!

-Also I have tried to break this thing down into smaller manageable steps as I know I hate being overwhelmed with a wall of text!
+I have tried to break this project down into smaller, more manageable steps as I know I hate being overwhelmed with a wall of text!

 Main Materials used: